Greece Political Map

 Greece Physical Map

 Mountains and hills cover 80% of Greece making it one of the most mountainous countries in Europe.
 It also consists of the mainland peninsula extending to the south part of the Balkans to the Peloponnese peninsula.
 Its highest peak is Mytikas at Mount Olympus.
 At 2,917 meters (9,570 ft) high, it holds great importance in Greek mythology, as it was the home of the Greek Gods.
 Another one of its major mountain chains is the Pindus Range, located in Northern Greece and southern Albania, stretching roughly 160 kilometers long.

 Greece Regions Map

-There are thirteen first-level administrative regions in Greece.
+There are thirteen regions in Greece, which are the first-level administrative unit.
 While six regions are on the mainland, three are island groups.
 Each region consists of second-level units, known as prefectures/regional units.